ipspace/netlab/docs/links.md

 Stub links (links with a single node) are treated as physical links and consume VM/container interfaces.
 Some virtualization platforms limit the number of VM interfaces, so you might be forced to turn such links into loopback interfaces.

-You could turn an interface attached to a stub link into a loopback interface with **type: loopback** link attribute.
-You could also change the default behavior with the `defaults.devices.<device>.features.stub_loopback` device-specific setting or set the `defaults.links.stub_loopback` global default..
+You could turn an interface attached to a stub link into a loopback interface with the **type: loopback** link attribute.
+You could also change the default behavior with the `defaults.devices.<device>.features.stub_loopback` device-specific setting or set the `defaults.links.stub_loopback` global default.

 For example, to turn stub links into loopbacks on Arista EOS devices, use the following setting: